hashtagcharity/cover/README.md

 cover
 =====

-This project contains the code of the campaign landing page built for the start.
+This project contains the code of the campaign landing page built for the kick-off.

 ### Build
     npm install -g gulp